omonubi/ACKS-by-omonubi/README.md

 | Max Encumbrance | Change to set the maximum limit that the creature can carry.
 Is modified by *str_mod*. |
 | Enc Threshold X | Change to alter the encumbrance threshold at which point max movement rate is divided by 3/4, 1/2, or 1/4.
 The ACKS humanoid defaults are 5, 7, and 10 stone, respectively.
 Thresholds should never be descending in value, but can be the same value.
 The latest value to exceed the current capacity is the threshold that will be used.
 For example, a mule would use 20, 20, and 40; a 20 encumbrance would only trigger 1/2 movement, never 3/4. |
 | Max Movement | Change to set the maximum movement value for the creature.
 The default is 120' per turn. |

 ---

-## Monster Sheets
-Four additional, gray-labeled fields are used mainly for creature (non-PC or NPC) character sheets:

-### Creature Morale & XP Value
-If/when an 'XP Value' is entered on the Overview tab, the sheet will assume the character data represents a monster or other 'non-class' creature.

-### Creature Movement
-Use these fields to track an additional mode of movement (E.G. 'Fly' & 40).

-### Armor Class
-The Combat > Armor Class > Bonus field should be used to set a monter's natural AC (or any creature's AC if its armor type is undetermined but the AC is.)

----